bobrik/marathoner/README.md

 * Nothing breaks if marathon goes down for some reason.
 * Listeners do nothing if no changes happen in marathon, no polling involved.
 * Graceful restarts and config checking for haproxy to avoid downtime.
+* Services available externally and internally without any app code changes.

 ## Usage